 The Bath Charter Township Police Department provides full-time police services to the Bath Community.
-Our Department is comprised of a Chief of Police, a Lieutenant, one Detective/Sergeant, one Sergeant, and eight Patrol Officers (including one K-9 team).
+Our Department is comprised of a Chief of Police, a Lieutenant, a Detective, two Sergeants, seven Patrol Officers (including one K-9 team), and two reserve officers.
 Our administrative employee provides professional office support to all of these sworn personnel.

 - Must be a citizen of the United States